grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -ruler.sync-rules-on-changes-enabled
 [ruler_sync_rules_on_changes_enabled: <boolean> | default = true]

-# (advanced) Maximum number of rules per rule group by namespace.
+# (experimental) Maximum number of rules per rule group by namespace.
 Value is a
 # map, where each key is the namespace and value is the number of rules allowed
 # in the namespace (int).
 On the command line, this map is given in a JSON
 # format.
 The number of rules specified has the same meaning as